jmunguia14/gallery-web/README.md

 Gallery Of Pictures from My country El Salvador

+A sample of a gallery done using:  HTML,CSS && BOOTSTRAP

+This is a personal project using my new Front-End learned framework: Bootstrap.

 Note: This is a sample web page.
-Buttons do not work.

-A sample of a gallery done using { HTML,CSS && BOOTSTRAP}

-I have implemented my recent learned skills in Bootstrap.
+Buttons do not work and some picture's link may get broken over time since pictures are from the web.